 - providing an opportunity to network with other defence nurses and RCN members.

-The committee reflected on what has been a busy year for the forum at their annual strategy meeting which took place on Monday 20 January 2014.
-At this meeting a number of projects were agreed which culminated in the DNF strategy for 2014.
-In addition to this document we have also developed a forecast of events (FoE); which will help keep members up to date on key activities and deadlines within the forum.
+The committee reflected on what has been a busy year for the forum at their annual strategy meeting which took place on Monday 26 January 2015.
+At this meeting a number of projects were agreed and we also developed a forecast of events (FoE); which will help keep members up to date on key activities and deadlines within the forum.

 This will be another busy year for the forum and it is hoped the strategy will enhance the forum and support you in practice.
 I look forward to updating you on the progress of these projects throughout the year and meeting you at one of our study events.